-In order to attempt to proportionally raise the per share price of our Common Stock, the Board of Directors believes that it is in the best interests of our shareholders for the Board of Directors to obtain the authority to implement a reverse stock split.
-The Board of Directors believes that shareholder approval of a range of potential exchange ratios (rather than a single exchange ratio) provides the Board of Directors with the flexibility to achieve the desired results of the reverse stock split.
-If the shareholders approve this proposal, the Board of Directors would carry out a reverse stock split only upon the Board of Directors' determination that a reverse stock split would be in the best interests of the shareholders at that time.
+The Board of Directors intends to select a reverse stock split ratio that it believes would be most likely to achieve the anticipated benefits of a reverse stock split described above.

 To accomplish the reverse stock split, we would file an amendment to the Restated Certificate of Incorporation with the New Jersey Secretary of State.
 The form of amendment to the Restated Certificate of Incorporation to accomplish the proposed reverse stock split is attached as Exhibit A to this Proxy Statement.
-The text of the amendment to the Restated Certificate of Incorporation is subject to modification to include such changes as the Board of Directors deems necessary and advisable to effect the reverse stock split, including the applicable ratio for the reverse stock split, the Board of Directors elects to implement the reverse stock split, the number of authorized shares of our Common Stock would be reduced in accordance with the selected exchange ratio for the reverse stock split, and the number of authorized shares of the Common Stock would also be reduced in the same proportion.
+The text of the amendment to the Restated Certificate of Incorporation is subject to modification to include such changes as the Board of Directors deems necessary and advisable to effect the reverse stock split, including the applicable ratio for the reverse stock split.
+If the Board of Directors elects to implement the reverse stock split, the number of issued and outstanding shares of our Common Stock would be reduced in accordance with the selected exchange ratio for the reverse stock split, and the number of authorized shares of the Common Stock would also be reduced in the same proportion.
 The number of authorized shares of Preferred Stock would remain unchanged.
 The reverse stock split would become effective upon filing the amendment to the Restated Certificate of Incorporation with the New Jersey Secretary of State.
 No further action on the part of shareholders would be required to either effect or abandon the reverse stock split.
-If the Board of Directors does not implement
+If the Board of Directors does not implement the reverse stock split prior to the date of our next annual meeting of shareholders, the authority granted in this proposal to implement the reverse stock split will terminate.
+The Board of Directors reserves its right to elect not to proceed and abandon the reverse stock split if it determines, in its sole discretion, that this proposal is no longer in the best interests of our shareholders.